xuankimtran/docs-1/pages/katalon-studio/docs/web-service-samples.md

 ### Description

-This keyword is to use the GET response to retrieve user information by id.
+This keyword is to use the GET response to retrieve and verify the user information by the userID.
 ### Parameters

 <table>